 - Checks need to be carried out for every person that we intend to employ, regardless of their race, ethnicity or nationality to avoid any potential discrimination.
 The Home Office has a code of practice on complying with the law without discriminating.

 Where can I go for help?

 - These pages contain guidance about how we can make sure we aren't employing anyone illegally and the processes we have to follow and checks we need to carry out.

-- The Home Office also has an 'employers checking service' which you can use to check the status of anyone who currently has an application or appeal being considered by the Home Office and has provided a holding letter confirming this.
+- UKVI also has an Employer Checking Service which you can use to check the status of anyone who currently has an application or appeal being considered by the Home Office and has provided a holding letter confirming this.